I have a confession to make.

 Of course what goes down must go up so I did think about the return drive whilst still trying to enjoy the Bella Coola Valley.
 Surprisingly I found it to be much easier though perhaps that was because we had the road to ourselves.
 We didn’t have to hug the corners and pull over beside a drop off as a transport truck came around the corner.

 So my question to you – how many of you are fearful drivers or passengers on roads like this?
-I can say that John loved every minute of it but I’m not sure that it’s a male-female thing.
+I can say that John loved every minute of it.